tsurdilo/my-temporal-dockercompose/README.md

 dbs.

 ### How to start

+First we need to install the loki plugin (you have to do this just one time)

+    docker plugin install grafana/loki-docker-driver:latest --alias loki --grant-all-permissions

+Check if the plugin is installed:

+    docker plugin ls

+(should see the Loki Logging Driver plugin installed

-In the main repo dir run:
+Then in the main repo dir run:

     docker network create temporal-network
     docker compose -f docker-compose-postgres.yml -f docker-compose-services.yml up --detach